Batu Aksoy, ENG ’98

 Vinod K. Rustgi, MD '79, MBA '08

-Clinical Director of Hepatology
+Professor of Medicine, Clinical Chief of GI, Director of Hepatology

 Dr. Rustgi has published key findings on liver diseases, specifically hepatitis A, B, and C. He has focused on the effects of liver complications during pregnancy.
 He conducted extensive research and clinical trials of potential treatments for patients with hepatitis sponsored by leading pharmaceutical companies and research centers.

 As the co-author of five books, 82 articles, and over 130 abstracts, Dr. Rustgi’s work has been published in several leading journals in his field, including the New England Journal of Medicine, Gastroenterology, Hepatology, and Transplantation.
 He is a longstanding member of the American Association for the Study of Liver Diseases where he also served on the Governing Board.

 Dr. Rustgi has been honored numerous times throughout his distinguished career.
 He was the recipient of the National Research Service Award in Gastroenterology and has served as a reviewer for the Medical Research Council of Canada.
 He is a Fellow of numerous professional societies including the Royal College of Physicians (London).